 The added bonus of hiring a 4×4 means you can head off the main roads and explore.

-These more remote roads can be anything from disintegrating paved roads to gravel piste or boulder-strewn steep tracks.
-Clinging to narrow tracks on the edge of precipitous valleys as you headed to tiny villages is a lot of fun and enables you to see a very rural and remote side of Morocco.
+These more remote roads can range from deteriorating paved roads to gravel piste or boulder-strewn, steep tracks.
+Clinging to narrow tracks on the edge of precipitous valleys as you head to tiny villages is a lot of fun and enables you to see a very rural and remote side of Morocco.

-If you have any questions about road quality or which areas or routes you might want a 4×4, then please ask us in the comments below.
+If you have any questions about road quality or which areas or routes you might need a 4×4 for, please ask us in the comments below.

 If driving yourself or waiting for buses all sounds like too much hard work, then there are loads of tours zipping around the Atlas Mountains.

 The main hub for tours exploring the Atlas Mountains is Marrakech (with its international airport) in the north.
-Although bit by bit Ouarzazate, in the south, is also starting to offer a range of trips.
+Although gradually, Ouarzazate in the south is also starting to offer a range of trips.

 Tours usually last 1 to 4 days.
 Here is a sample of the best tours to the Atlas Mountains.

-In summer the temperatures rise, the wheat and barley turn brown and the snow leaves the tops of the mountains making the whole scene slightly less picturesque.
-The heat can also be stifling at lower altitudes making walking draining.
+In summer, temperatures rise, wheat and barley turn brown, and snow leaves the tops of the mountains, making the scene slightly less picturesque.
+The heat can also be stifling at lower altitudes, making walking draining.

 When you buy through links on our site, we may earn a small affiliate commission at no extra cost to you.